stsewd/stsewd.github.io/posts/xss-in-djang-impersonate-and-django-gravatar2.rst

    {% gravatar user 50 user.email %}

-You may think that's the same as the previous example, but since the email is used as the alt text, the payload needs to be a valid email.
+You may think that's the same as the previous example, but now the payload needs to be a valid email.
 And if you try to create an email with the previous payload, it won't work, as the Django user model will validate the email format.

-Making the payload a valid email is not as simple as just adding ``@example.com`` at the end, as the part before the ``@`` (local part) can't contain special characters like ``"<>()``, which are needed to inject the payload.
+Making the payload a valid email is not as simple as just adding ``@example.com`` at the end, as the part before the ``@`` (local part) can't contain special characters like ``"<>()``, which are part of the payload.

-Luckily, the `spec says that the local part can contain any ASCII graphic if it's quoted <https://en.wikipedia.org/wiki/Email_address#Local-part>`__, and coincidentally, our payload has already quotes around it, so it's just a matter adding ``@example.com`` at the end!
+Luckily, the `spec says that the local part can contain any ASCII characters if it's quoted <https://en.wikipedia.org/wiki/Email_address#Local-part>`__, and coincidentally, our payload has already quotes around it, so it's just a matter adding ``@example.com`` at the end!
 Or almost...
 Django's email validator does allow the local part to be quoted, but it doesn't allow spaces, luckily HTML is very forgiving, so we can add almost anything instead of the spaces, and our payload will still work